On cyclic fixed points of spectra: Statement of results

-The right hand square above is homotopy cartesian, so $\Gamma_n$ is $(W, k)$-coconnected if and only if $\hat\Gamma_n$ is $(W, k)$-coconnected.
+The right hand square above is homotopy cartesian, so $\Gamma_n$ is $(W, k)$-co\-connected if and only if $\hat\Gamma_n$ is $(W, k)$-coconnected.
 This observation can be combined with the conclusions of all of the theorems below.
-We write $H_*(X) = H_*(X; \F_p)$ for the mod~$p$ homology of any spectrum.